Ethnic groups of Argentina: Arrival of the European immigrants

+Spaniards

+Argentine elites diminished the Spanish culture from their culture in the newly independent country and created Argentine culture.

+Between 1857 and 1940 more than 2 million Spanish people emigrated to Argentina, mostly from Galicia, Basque Country, Asturias, Cantabria in northern Spain, Catalonia in northeast Spain, and also from Andalusia in southern Spain.

 Italians

+Manuel Belgrano, a lawyer and the creator of the Argentine flag was the son of an Italian.

 Italian immigration to Argentina began in the 19th century, just after Argentina won its independence from Spain.

 Argentine culture has significant connections to Italian culture, in terms of language, customs and traditions.

 Italians became firmly established throughout Argentina, with the greatest concentrations in the city of Buenos Aires, Buenos Aires Province, Santa Fe Province, Entre Ríos Province, Córdoba Province, Tucumán Province, La Pampa Province, and the nearby country of Uruguay.

 There are many reasons for the Italian immigration to Argentina: Italy was enduring economic problems caused mainly by the unification of the Italian states into one nation.
 The country was impoverished, unemployment was rampant, certain areas were overpopulated, and Italy was subject to significant political turmoil.
 Italians saw in Argentina a chance to build for themselves a brand new life.

 The Italian population in Argentina is the third largest in the world, and the second largest (after Brazil) outside of Italy, More than 20 million people (47% of Argentina's population according to Argentine government websites).
 Italians form a majority of the population of Argentina and neighboring Uruguay: up to two-thirds have some Italian background.
 Among Latin American countries, only Brazil has more people of Italian descent (28 million, approximately 15 percent of Brazil's total population).

+Basques

+It is estimated that there are currently between 3,000,000 and 3,500,000 Argentines of Basque descent.
+This people, originating from the Basque Country, maintained a significant presence from the colonial era onwards and later played a prominent role in the great wave of European immigration to Argentina, arriving from both Spain and France.